Police at Oceanside High after stabbing, threat

 Police assigned to Oceanside HS after threat and stabbing

-A police spokesperson confirmed the threat Wednesday, but did not provide details and said investigators believe it to be unsubstantiated.
+A police representative confirmed the threat Wednesday, but did not provide details and said investigators believe it to be unsubstantiated.

+“The Nassau County police department has increased our patrols at Oceanside High School as an abundance of caution and are working with the schools administration to ensure the highest level of safety for students and faculty," Nassau Det.
+Lt.
+Richard LeBrun said in a statement.
+"All threats are always taken seriously and are being fully investigated.
+At this time these threats do not appear credible."

+In a written statement to parents, school officials said they had been made aware of posts circulating on social media regarding "neighboring students" coming to the high school.
+Police had the names of the students who created the posts and were investigating, said the statement, signed by Oceanside Superintendent Dr. Phyllis S. Harrington.

 Morris died of his injuries just before midnight Monday at South Nassau Communities Hospital in Oceanside.